10 Types of Sliding Glass Door Locks to Add Security

 Smart locks cost more, but they offer value.
 You can manage them when you’re not at home but have access to your smart devices.
 Smart locks are a good option if you have good Wi-Fi.
 Some people recommend having a professional installation, but you can tackle this project with some DIY skills.

 Pairing smart locks with other security features like doorbells or surveillance cameras is a great option.
+With smart doorbells you don't deal with your doorbell buzzing as the transformer fails, either.

 Toledo is an international lock brand that provides security hardware like locks, padlocks, and residential and commercial fittings.
 They have a solid reputation for manufacturing secure and high-quality locks.